Twitter to be available on mobile phones without Internet

 "So somebody in Paraguay would definitely get content that would be very very localized to that market vis a vis somebody sitting in Mumbai or Bangalore," he said.

-The company, whose biggest markets are Africa and South America, partners with telecom carriers such as Telenor (TEL.OL), Vodafone (VOD.L) and Bharti Airtel Ltd (BRTI.NS).
-U2opia usually gets 30 to 40 percent of what users pay its telecom partners to access Fonetwish.
+The company, whose biggest markets are Africa and South America, partners with telecom carriers such as Telenor, Vodafone and Bharti Airtel Ltd. U2opia usually gets 30 to 40 percent of what users pay its telecom partners to access Fonetwish.

 "For a lot of end users in the emerging markets, it's going to be their first Twitter experience," Menon said.